Fixed points of the EM algorithm and nonnegative rank boundaries: Algebraic boundaries

 The columns of $A$ correspond to the vertices of $\Delta$, and the columns of $B$ correspond to the convex combinations of the vertices of $\Delta$ that give the columns of $P=AB$.
 If a vertex of $\Delta$ and a vertex of $\mathcal{A}$ coincide, then the corresponding column of $A$ has two $0$'s.
 Otherwise the corresponding column of $A$ has one $0$.
 If a vertex of $\mathcal{B}$ lies on an edge of $\Delta$, then one entry of $B$ is zero.

-We can freely permute the columns of the left $m \times 3$ matrix $A$ of a factorization -- this corresponds to permuting the rows of the corresponding right $ 3 \times n$ matrix $B$.
+We can freely permute the columns of the left $m \times3$ matrix $A$ of a factoriza\-tion---this corresponds to permuting the rows of the corresponding right $ 3 \times n$ matrix $B$.
 Thus we can assume that the first column contains two $0$'s and/or the rest of the $0$'s appear in the increasing order.

-In the first case, there are $\binom{m}{3}$ possibilities for choosing the three rows of $A$ containing $0$'s, there are $3$ choices for the row of $B$ with two $0$'s, $\binom{n}{2}$ possibilities for choosing the positions for the two $0$'s, and $(n-2)(n-3)$ possibilities for choosing the positions of the $0$'s in the other two rows of $B$.
-In the second case, there are $\binom{m}{2}$ possibilities for choosing the $0$'s in the first column of $A$ and $\binom{m-2}{2}$ choices for the positions of the $0$'s in other columns.
-There are $\binom{n}{3}$ choices for the columns of $B$ containing $0$'s and $3!$ choices for the positions of the $0$'s in these columns. \end{proof}
+In the first case, there are ${m\choose3}$ possibilities for choosing the three rows of $A$ containing $0$'s, there are $3$ choices for the row of $B$ with two $0$'s, ${n\choose2}$ possibilities for choosing the positions for the two $0$'s, and $(n-2)(n-3)$ possibilities for choosing the positions of the $0$'s in the other two rows of $B$.
+In the second case, there are ${m\choose2}$ possibilities for choosing the $0$'s in the first column of $A$ and ${m-2\choose2}$ choices for the positions of the $0$'s in other columns.
+There are ${n\choose3}$ choices for the columns of $B$ containing $0$'s and $3!$ choices for the positions of the $0$'s in these columns. \end{pf*}

-The prime ideal in (\ref{Conca_matrix}) can be found and verified by direct computation, e.g.~by using the software {\tt Macaulay2} \cite{M2}.
-For general values of $m$ and $n$, the prime ideal of an irreducible boundary component is generated by quartics and sextics that generalize those in Example~\ref{ex:ex52}.
+The prime ideal in (\ref{Concamatrix}) can be found and verified by direct computation, for example,~by using the software {\tt Macaulay2} \cite{M2}.
+For general values of $m$ and $n$, the prime ideal of an irreducible boundary component is generated by quartics and sextics that generalize those in Example~\ref{exex52}.
 The following theorem was stated as a conjecture in the original December 2013 version of this paper.
 That conjecture was proved in April 2014 by Eggermont, Horobe\c{t} and Kubjas \cite{EHK}.

-\begin{theorem}[Eggermont, Horobe\c{t} and Kubjas] Let $m \geq 4, n \geq 3$ and consider the irreducible component of $\overline{ \partial \mathcal{M}}$ in Theorem~\ref{thm:algebraic_boundary} (b).
-The prime ideal of this component is minimally generated by $\binom{m}{4}\binom{n}{4}$ quartics, namely the $4\times 4$-minors of $P$, and by $\binom{n}{3}$ sextics that are indexed by subsets $\{i,j,k\}$ of $\{1,2,\ldots,n\}$.
+\begin{theorem}[(Eggermont, Horobe\c{t} and Kubjas)] Let $m \geq4, n \geq3$ and consider the irreducible component of $\overline{ \partial\mathcal{M}}$ in Theorem~\ref{thmalgebraicboundary}\textup{(b)}.
+The prime ideal of this component is minimally generated by ${m\choose4}{n\choose4}$ quartics, namely the $4\times4$-minors of~$P$, and by ${n\choose3}$ sextics that are indexed by subsets $\{ i,j,k\}$ of $\{1,2,\ldots,n\}$.
 These form a Gr\"obner basis with respect to graded reverse lexicographic order.
-The sextic indexed by $\{i,j,k\}$ is homogeneous of degree $e_1{+}e_2{+}e_3{+}e_i{+}e_j{+}e_k$ in the column grading by $\mathbb{Z}^n$ and homogeneous of degree $2e_1{+}2e_2{+}e_3{+}e_4$ in the row grading by $\mathbb{Z}^m$. \end{theorem}
+The sextic indexed by $\{i,j,k\}$ is homogeneous of degree $e_1+e_2+e_3+e_i+e_j+e_k$ in the column grading by $\mathbb{Z}^n$ and homogeneous of degree $2e_1+2e_2+e_3+e_4$ in the row grading by $\mathbb{Z}^m$. \end{theorem}